Random-Key Optimizer and Linearization for the Quadratic Multiple Constraints Variable-Sized Bin Packing Problem: Computational Experiments

 The Gap quantifies the difference between the best solution obtained and a lower bound (LB) found by the Gurobi using the proposed models, offering insight into the solution’s proximity to optimality:

-Detailed results are reported in the GitHub repository\footnote{\url{https://github.com/nataliaalves03/RKO-ACO}}, containing the instance settings, the best solution found by Gurobi and RKO, the time to the best solution, lower bound, Gap, ARPD, and BRPD values.
+Detailed instance-wise results are reported in the \ref{app_gurobi} and \ref{app_rko}, containing the instance settings, the best solution found by Gurobi and RKO-ACO, the time to the best solution, lower bound, Gap, ARPD, and BRPD values.